 As it’s name would imply, the Versa Max’s raison d’etre is versatility; the synthetic gun will fire just about any shotgun load, from skeet to heavy 3 ½ inch magnums and everything in between.
 All this adaptability is possible courtesy of a “so simple it’s brilliant”, self-governing, gas system that will adjust the amount of gas needed to cycle any load effectively.
 Three rows of gas ports lie ahead of the chamber.
 Heavier loads, which require less energy to cycle, seal off ports while lighter loads get a full blast.
 Brian does a better job explaining it than me so check out the video.

-Guns.com has the Remington Versa Max listed in our review section.
+Guns.com has the Remington Versa Max.
 If you have something to say about this gun (or any gun you may find in the reviews section), we encourage you to review it here, via the user review feature at the bottom of the page.